Emergency Medical Services Program

 Less than 80% = F (Fail)

-American Heart Association Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS) certification exams must be passed with a score of 84% or higher to continue in the program.
-Failing either of these certification courses, ACLS or PALS, will constitute dismissal from the paramedic program.
-Each course’s total grade must be above 80% to continue in the program.
+American Heart Association (AHA), Advanced Cardiac Life Support (ACLS), and Pediatric Advanced Life Support (PALS) certification exams must be passed with a score of 84% or higher.
+Final course grades must be a minimum of 80% to continue in the program.
 If the student’s grade at the end of a course is less than 80%, the student will be dismissed from the program and receive a failing grade.

-Due to the accelerated nature and demands of the full-time paramedic program, student employment is not encouraged.
-However, this personal decision should be based on individual performance in the classroom, clinical education sites, and personal health.
-The EMS faculty want all students to be successful in the program and that essential learning is not compromised.
-Students will not be excused from class or clinical assignments for personal work schedules
+Due to the accelerated nature and demands of the full-time paramedic program, outside employment is not recommended.
+However, this personal decision should be based on individual performance in the classroom and clinical sites.
+Students will not be excused from class or clinical assignments for personal work schedules.

 Cost of Attendance